 Ensor is a tough personality to read.
 He lived and worked in the attic of his parent’s home in Brussels, so it’s tempting to label him a shut-in.
-But in 1883 he co-founded the Les XX, a liberal art collective of twenty Belgian artists.
+But in 1883 he co-founded Les XX, a liberal art collective of twenty Belgian artists.
 Les XX held an annual show, where Ensor exhibited alongside artists like, Paul Gauguin, Paul Cézanne, and Vincent van Gogh.
-This social and national exposure hardly seems like the behavior of a hermit, and later in his life Ensor would take to giving public speeches introducing artists and writers for exhibition openings.
+This social and national exposure isn't the behavior of a hermit, and later in his life Ensor gave speeches introducing artists and writers for exhibition openings.

 It’s these public addresses that hint at the motivation behind Ensor’s wild, crude and alarming work.
 MOMA curator Anna Swinbourne describes Ensor as having a ‘wicked sense of humor’ and a ‘deep interest in carnival and performance’—and there it is.
 James Ensor loved to entertain, to shock, horrify, confound.
-He cross-dresses in self portraits, paints kings shitting on the commoners, and the human heads served for dinner — all with morbid grin of his favorite skull.
+He cross-dresses in self portraits, paints kings shitting on the commoners, and the human heads served for dinner, all with the morbid grin of his favorite skull.

 Got questions, comments or corrections about James Ensor?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "James Ensor, Grim fandango," in Obelisk Art History, Published May 25, 2016; last modified November 06, 2022, http://www.arthistoryproject.com/artists/james-ensor/.